Science & Technology

 RDS STEM Learning

-A professional development programme with a difference - developed by teachers, for teachers - RDS STEM Learning challenges teachers to embrace children’s natural curiosity and to focus on how they think, not what they know.
+A professional development programme with a difference RDS STEM Learning challenges teachers to embrace children’s natural curiosity and to focus on how they think, not what they know.
 It is also a community for shared learning amongst teachers, providing know-how and confidence in science and maths teaching.
 The classroom benefits of RDS STEM Learning are many: literacy and numeracy improvements; better problem solving; oral language development and integration of inquiry skills across the curriculum.

 For further information, please contact: